-• A breach of contract, such as a default or past due event; and

-• It is becoming probable that the debtor will enter bankruptcy or other financial
+- There is significant difficulty of the debtor; - A breach of contract, such as a default or past due event; and - It is becoming probable that the debtor will enter bankruptcy or other financial reorganisation.

-- 29. Financial risk management (continued)
+29. Financial risk management (continued)

-- 29.2 Risk management (continued)
+Risk management (continued)

-- (a) Credit risk (continued)

 The Association categorises a receivable for potential write-off when a debtor fails to make contractual payments more than 180 days past due.
-Financial assets are written off when there is evidence indicating that the debtor is in severe financial difficulty and the debtor
+Financial assets are written off when there is evidence indicating that the debtor is in severe financial difficulty and the debtor has no realistic prospect of recovery.

-The Association's current categories:
+The Association's current credit risk grading framework comprises the following categories: